Reggie01/MarkDownConversion/README.md

 This is FreeCodeCamp Zipline project "[Build a Markdown Previewer](https://www.freecodecamp.com/challenges/build-a-markdown-previewer)".
 Follow the link to see all user stories for the [project](https://www.freecodecamp.com/challenges/build-a-markdown-previewer).
-My first version of the Twitch JSON API is at [codepen](http://codepen.io/Reggie01/full/WwNbjg/) and source code [github](https://github.com/Reggie01/Zipline/tree/master/Zipline/TwitchtvJSONAPI).
+My codepen version of the Markdown Previewer is at [codepen](http://codepen.io/Reggie01/full/WwNbjg/) and source code [github](https://github.com/Reggie01/MarkDownConversion).

 ### User Stories
 * I can type GitHub-flavored Markdown into a text area.